Alessandra Adriani, Affiliated Faculty

 Email: mhbourne@syr.edu

-A specialist in the cultural history of Renaissance Mantua and the network of princely courts in early modern Italy, Molly Bourne has published numerous articles on artistic patronage, villa design, costume history, the domestic interior, cartography, and the history of sexuality at the Gonzaga court.
+Specializing in Renaissance Mantua and the network of princely courts in early modern Italy, Molly Bourne has published on a range of topics.
 Her books include Francesco II Gonzaga: The Soldier-Prince as Patron (2008) and, as co-editor, Encountering the Renaissance: Celebrating Gary M. Radke and 50 Years of the Syracuse University Graduate Program in Renaissance Art (2016).
-Bourne also serves as art history advisor for the open-source digital humanities project, Isabella d’Este Archive (IDEA).
-She has received fellowships from the Harvard University Center for Italian Renaissance Studies at Villa I Tatti and from the British Library, as well as the Harvard University Derek Bok Award for Excellence in Teaching.
-In addition to teaching classes for both graduates and undergraduates at Syracuse Florence, Bourne also coordinates the graduate program in Italian Renaissance art history.
+She is a member of the Accademia Nazionale Virgiliana and has held fellowships from the Harvard University Center for Italian Renaissance Studies at I Tatti and the British Library.
+Bourne teaches art history and coordinates the Florence Graduate Program in Italian Renaissance art history.

 Ezio Buzzegoli